 Related Post: Starting a Bullet Journal

-Free Self Care Activities
+Free Self Care Activities for Moms

 - Hot Tub at the Gym – Consider changing up your gym routine and taking advantage of any amenities they offer.
 We’ll make arrangements to meet a friend at the hot tub or sauna at our gym while our kids are in the childcare there.
 It’s a good way to relax, refresh, and get some time to yourself.